 It takes you round all the favourite tourist sites.

-The Louvre.
 Insert the worlds most over done picture.
 I couldn’t quite reach the top hehe.
 John managed, I reckon my photo skills are winning on this one.

 The Mona Lisa is a must, even if you’re like me who doesn’t understand the fuss.
 Perhaps I’m just not art minded.

-Next up the Tour Eiffel aka the Eiffel Tower.
-Its by far the best views over paris.
+It’s by far the best views over paris.
 You’ve got to go up at least a little way unless you are ridiculously scared of heights.
 We only made it to the second floor as one we were too chicken to go to the top but also tickets were sold out.

-Finally lots of food and drink.
 Harry’s American Bar the home/birth place of the Bloody Mary.
 So if you’re into that kinda thing or love cocktails this is a must.
 I was also recommended the bar at the top of the George Pompidou Gallery.
 Sadly we ran out of time and couldn’t fit it in.

-Last but not least Angelina’s the home of the best hot chocolate in Paris.
+Angelina’s the home of the best hot chocolate in Paris.
 I kid you not when I says it’s the best it really was.
 It was so good we went back a second time.
 Oh and the Tarte Citron is the best on the planet.

 I hope you’ve enjoyed this little peak around Paris.
 Be sure to leave me recommendations as I’m sure we will venture back soon.